-Gasworks presents the first solo exhibition in London by Margate-based artist Lou Lou Sainsbury.
-Identifying as a time traveller, Sainsbury works across film and performance, writing and textiles.
-Her work unwrites and rewrites the natural history of living beings, inviting the viewer to delve into alternate mythologies informed by queer and ecological activisms.
+Gasworks presents the first solo exhibition in London by Margate and Rotterdam-based artist Lou Lou Sainsbury.
+Identifying as a time traveller, Sainsbury works across film and performance, poetry and drawing, installation and textiles.
+Her work unwrites and rewrites our planet’s natural history, putting forward alternate mythologies informed by queer and ecological activisms.

-For her first institutional solo exhibition at Gasworks, Sainsbury presents a newly-commissioned performance and video installation that seeks to reimagine transgender experience beyond the limiting language of medicalisation, rewriting its histories into an interplanetary poetics of trans* sensuality, relation and desire.
+At Gasworks, Sainsbury presents a new body of work that seeks to reimagine transgender experience beyond the limiting language of medicalisation, rewriting its histories into a cosmic poetics of trans sensuality, relation and desire.